Resources, Fees, FAQs

-Am I required to have my parents attend?
+Am I required to have my parents attend FOCUS?

-No. FOCUS is designed to provide the most important information both students and parents need at the beginning of your transition to Valpo.
+No. FOCUS is designed to provide the most important information both students and family members need at the beginning of your transition to Valpo.
 FOCUS is required for new students; Parents/guardians of first-year students are advised to attend but are not required to attend.
 If Parents/guardians or other guests wish to attend FOCUS, they must be registered participants.
 You can add a parent/guardian to your FOCUS registration by emailing their name and any dietary restrictions to us at email@example.com.
-We will add them to your registration and email you the payment link for the parent/guardian/guest fee.
+We will add them to your registration and email you the payment link for the parent/family member fee.

 If my family only wants to come to part of FOCUS, do they need to pay the full amount to attend?

 Yes.
 The full fee is charged per guest whether they choose to be here for part or all of FOCUS.